benz0id/mb_prime/test_files/test_objects/config_read_me.txt

 #
 # Conservation:
 #     This is important, as primers targeting these regions will not bind all
-#     sequences in the alignment with equal affinity, leading to biased results.
+#     sequences in the alignment with equal affinity, potentially resulting in
+#     a failure to amplify those sequences.
 #
 # Sequences Missed:
 #     Regions containing indels are hard to target with primers, as misalignment
 #     between the primer and some subset of the sequences greatly reduces
 #     primer affinity for the target sequences.
 This metric shows what % of
-#     sequences must be lost due to this, at a minimum.
+#     sequences will be lost due to this, at a minimum.
 #
-# And more soon...

 # The first parameter required is the filepath of the MSA to be used.
 At the,
 # moment, only '.fsa' formatted sequences are accepted.